aws-samples/amazon-comprehend-custom-automate-classification-it-service-request/README.md

 ## Solution Overview

 Here are the high-level steps of the solution and an overview of it:
 1. Upload the [SEOSS dataset](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/PDDZ4Q) to the S3 bucket created as part of the training stack deployment process.
+This creates an event trigger that invokes the etl_lambda function.
 The training stack deployment process creates the training stack as shown below:

     ![](images/training_stack.png)

-2. S3 multi-part upload trigger invokes the `etl_lambda` function that downloads the raw data set from S3 to EFS.
+2. The `etl_lambda` function downloads the raw data set from Amazon S3 to Amazon EFS.
-3.	`etl_lambda` function performs data preprocessing task of the SEOSS dataset.
+3. The `etl_lambda` function performs data preprocessing task of the SEOSS dataset.
-4. Post completion of the data preprocessing tasks by `etl_lambda`, it uploads the transformed data with prepped_data prefix to the S3 bucket.
+4. When the function is complete, it uploads the transformed data with prepped_data prefix to the S3 bucket
 5. After the upload of transformed data to prepped_data prefix is complete, a successful ETL completion message is send to Amazon SNS.
-6. SNS triggers the `train_classifier_lambda` function which initiates the Amazon Comprehend classifier training in a multi-class mode.
+6. In Amazon Comprehend, you can classify your documents using two modes: multi-class or multi-label.
+Multi-class mode identifies one and only one class for each document, and multi-label mode, identifies one or more labels for each document.
+Since we are trying to identify a single class to each document, we train the custom classifier model in multi-class mode.SNS triggers the `train_classifier_lambda` function which initiates the Amazon Comprehend classifier training in a multi-class mode.
 7. The `train_classifier_lambda` function initiates the Amazon Comprehend custom classifier training.
 8. Amazon Comprehend downloads the transformed data from the prepped_data prefix in S3 to train the custom classifier model.
-9. After completion of the custom classifier model training, Amazon Comprehend uploads the `model.tar.gz` file to output_data prefix of the S3 bucket.
-The average completion time for training the custom classifier model is approximately 10 hrs.
+9. When the model training is complete, Amazon Comprehend uploads the `model.tar.gz` file to output_data prefix of the S3 bucket.
+The average completion time to train this custom classifier model is approximately 10 hrs.
-10. S3 upload trigger invokes the `extract_comprehend_model_name_lambda` function which is used to retrieve the custom classifier model ARN.
+10. The Amazon S3 upload trigger invokes the `extract_comprehend_model_name_lambda` function which  retrieves the custom classifier model ARN.
-11.	`extract_comprehend_model_name_lambda` function extracts the custom classifier model ARN from the S3 event payload and list document classifier call.
+11. The function extracts the custom classifier model ARN from the S3 event payload and the response of `list-document-classifiers` call.
-12.	`extract_comprehend_model_name_lambda` function sends the custom classifier model ARN to the email address that you had subscribed earlier as part of the training stack creation process.
-You then use this ARN to deploy the inference stack.
+12. The function sends the custom classifier model ARN to the email address that you had subscribed earlier as part of the training stack creation process.
+You then use this ARN to deploy the inference stack as show below

-This deployment then creates the inference stack as shown below.
 The inference stack provides you with a REST API secured by an IAM authorizer that can then be used to generate confidence scores of the labels based on the input text supplied from a third-party application or a client machine.

    ![](images/inference_stack.png)